victormbogu1/Creating-and-Setting-up-GPO/README.md

 [![Screenshot-2024-07-13-115519.png](https://i.postimg.cc/s2jqdczB/Screenshot-2024-07-13-115519.png)](https://postimg.cc/18dJDDfP)

-# Types of Group policy settings
+# Types of Group Policy Settings

 The diagram provides a well-detailed explanation of the group policy types:

 [![Untitled-Diagram-drawio-1.png](https://i.postimg.cc/SxJYT02j/Untitled-Diagram-drawio-1.png)](https://postimg.cc/Hr1LnhtC)

-# Applying and testing GPO
+# Applying and Testing GPO

 For this task, I'll be setting up three GPOs for hands-on activity, which will be applied to the 1000 bulk users created previously.
 These three GPOs will involve: